yugr/python-hate/README.md

 ## Spurious `:`s

 Python got rid of spurious bracing but introduced a spurious `:` lexeme instead.
-The lexeme is not needed for parsing and it's only purpose [was](http://effbot.org/pyfaq/why-are-colons-required-for-the-if-while-def-class-statements.htm) to somehow "enhance readability".
+The lexeme is not needed for parsing and its only purpose [was](http://effbot.org/pyfaq/why-are-colons-required-for-the-if-while-def-class-statements.htm) to somehow "enhance readability".